passivebot/midjourney-automation-bot/README.md

 # midjourney-automation-bot
-This project is a free and open-source automation bot that uses Python and Playwright to render Midjourney images.
+This project is a free and open-source automation bot that uses Python and Selenium to render Midjourney images.